-5) q-Test eXplorer
+#5) q-Test eXplorer

-	Description: q-Test eXplorer is one of the popular exploratory testing tools that extends the capabilities of the q-Test Management Platform.
+Description: q-Test eXplorer is one of the popular exploratory testing tools that extend the capabilities of the q-Test Management Platform.
 The q-Test eXplorer provides a single platform for both unscripted and scripted testing.
 It also allows the testing session for both desktop and mobile platform. q-Test eXplorer has a documentation creation tool through which detailed and multi-screen capture can be done easily.
 These tools capture every screen and step that is required to reproduce a defect.

 System requirement: q-Test eXplorer runs on all Windows Operating System.

 Price: q-Test eXplorer is available for a 30-day free trial.

 Download link: q-Test eXplorer

 #6) Session tester

 Description: Session tester is a simple and free exploratory testing tool.
 It manages and records the Session-Based Testing.
-The timer is one of the features of the Session tester through which you can set particular time length for the test session according to your need.
+The timer is one of the features of the Session tester through which you can set a particular time length for the test session according to your need.
 Through Session tester, you can easily record session notes in XML format.
 This XML format is convertible.
 You can convert into any other formats like HTML.

 System requirement: Session tester supports all Windows OS XP/Vista/7/8.